MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

   * Check the ingress of the container.
 For example, in Azure portal, go to the **Ingress** resource of the container and make sure **HTTP Ingress** is enabled and **Accepting traffic from anywhere** is selected.

 * Website doesn't start, you see "stream timeout", or nothing is returned.
+  * Check the logs.
     * In the Azure portal, go to the Container App's Revision management resource and check the **Provision Status** of the container.
       * If "Provisioning", then wait until provisioning has completed.
       * If "Failed", then select the revision and view the console logs.
 Choose the order of the columns to show "Time Generated", "Stream_s", and "Log_s".
 Sort the logs by most-recent first and look for Python *stderr* and *stdout* messages in the "Stream_s" column.
 Python 'print' output will be *stdout* messages.
     * With the Azure CLI, use the [az containerapp logs show][32] command.
+  * If using the Django framework, check to see if the *restaurants_reviews* tables exist in the database.
+If not, use a console to access the container and run `python manage.py migrate`.

 ## Next step